• Home /

 FHA Mortgages

-FHA mortgages are the original low-down payment mortgage.
+FHA mortgages are the original low-down-payment mortgages.
 Since 1934, FHA mortgages allow 3.5% down payments for buyers of all credit types and incomes.
-FHA mortgages are best for home buyers with average credit scores or below and buyers of multi-unit homes
+FHA mortgages are good for home buyers with average credit scores or below and buyers of multi-unit homes

 VA Mortgages